 All sightseeing and itinerary inclusions are subject to favorable weather conditions and seasonality.
 In those instances, and until the roads are available for travel, often unpredictable until the last moment, roads, routes and sites will be amended.

 DAY 1, Thursday - Arrive in Anchorage Welcome to Alaska!
 Arrive in Anchorage, the state’s largest city, where most of the population resides.
+Transfer independently to the hotel.
 The remainder of the day is at leisure to get familiar with this thriving city located between the Chugach Mountains and the waters of the Cook Inlet.
 In the afternoon, your Tour Manager will be available to offer suggestions for your free time.
 The downtown area in Anchorage has grown into a prosperous and vibrant center with a world-class museum and plenty of gift shops, galleries, and restaurants.
 Stop to see the bronze statue of Captain Cook at Resolution Park dedicated to his exploration of Cook Inlet in 1778 or visit the monument to President Eisenhower commemorating Alaska’s admission to the Union in 1959 Overnight: Anchorage

 DAY 2, Friday - Denali National Park Early morning transfer to the railway station to board the world-famous Deluxe Dome Rail for the scenic journey from Anchorage to Denali National Park.
 Sit back, relax and enjoy this picturesque train ride.
 View magnificent panoramas along the route, including the Susitna River, the longest in South Central Alaska, with its premier streams sometimes plentiful with salmon and rainbow trout.
 Arrive in Denali, home to the six million acre Denali National Park and the tallest peak in North America.
 After the Welcome Dinner with your fellow travelers at a local restaurant, arrive at your hotel Overnight: Denali Meals: Breakfast, Lunch, Dinner

-DAY 3, Saturday - Tundra Wilderness Tour, Denali Awake in Denali National Park, a vast region of unspoiled beauty, home to awe-inspiring Denali, the highest peak in North America.
+DAY 3, Saturday - Tundra Wilderness Tour, Denali This morning, head into Denali National Park, a vast region of unspoiled beauty, home to awe-inspiring Denali, the highest peak in North America.
 Today’s Tundra Wilderness tour takes you through the National Park, and if the weather is clear, you'll see Denali.
 During the early part of the trip, keep a sharp lookout for the most impressive animal in the park - the Alaskan moose, largest in the world, weighing up to 1600 pounds.
 It’s possible that you'll see Dall sheep on the mountainsides, caribous anywhere above the tree line, eagles soaring above and grizzly brown bears too!
 It’s possible to also see and hear howling wolves in the distance.
 As you travel over mountain passes; the highest points offer expansive views of the Alaska Range on the horizon.
 While glaciers cover one-sixth of the Park, the sub-arctic wilderness also supports many species of colorful flowering plants.
 Return for an evening at leisure Overnight: Denali Meals: Breakfast

 DAY 4, Sunday - Depart Denali, Arrive in Seward Travel today from Denali to Seward on the beautiful Parks Highway.
 En route, stop for lunch at leisure, then continue on one of the world’s greatest scenic drives along the Turnagain Arm, where the mountains rise out of the sea and the ever-changing landscape is abundant with wildlife.
 Arrive in the coastal community of Seward, the most popular port in Alaska, with its colorful history of Russian fur traders and gold prospectors.
 Upon arrival, enjoy the remainder of your day at leisure Overnight: Seward Meals: Breakfast